Iurii-Dziuban/spring-microservice/README.md

 Log folder: /logs

 Troubleshooting.
-If gcrs can not acquire connection / request hangs -> database lock on a record
+If userService can not acquire connection / request hangs -> database lock on a record
 - Check if the record is locked in db (in case request for particular record hangs)
 - Release the lock.
 Example